-Charles Moore: Twelve years ago when returning home after a race from Los Angeles to Honolulu I took a short cut.
+Twelve years ago, when returning home after a race from Los Angeles to Honolulu, I took a short cut.
 For over a week, every time I went on deck, I saw floating debris.

 There is a disgusting plastic cesspool out there doubling in size at least every decade.
-We make 250 million tons of plastic a year and if we lose track of just 10 percent of that we will double the amount in the oceans in just four years.
+We make 250 million tons of plastic a year and if we lose track of just 10% of that we will double the amount in the oceans in just four years.

-In summer 2009 you returned again.
+You returned in summer 2009.
 What did you find?

 We thought we would see less garbage because there was more wind and wave action, but we actually saw more.
 We are seeing bigger stuff too.
 Not even high winds can disperse it.